Translation (relic): Notable translations

-Among the most famous translations is that of St Benedict of Nursia, author of the "Regula S. Benedicti", from Cassino to Fleury, which Adrevald memorialized.
+Among the most famous translations is that of Saint Benedict of Nursia, author of the "Regula S. Benedicti", from Cassino to Fleury, which Adrevald memorialized.
 In England, the lengthy travels of St Cuthbert's remains to escape the Vikings, and then his less respectful treatment after the English Reformation, have been much studied, as his coffin, gospel book and other items buried with him are now very rare representatives of Anglo-Saxon art.

 Some well-known translations of relics include the removal of the body of Saint Nicholas from Myra in Asia Minor to Bari, Italy in 1087.
 Tradesmen of Bari visited the relics of Saint Nicholas in 1087 after finding out their resting-place from the monks who guarded them.
 According to one account, the monks showed the resting-place but then became immediately suspicious: "Why you men, do you make such a request?
 You haven't planned to carry off the remains of the holy saint from here?
 You don't intend to remove it to your own region?
 If that is your purpose, then let it be clearly known to you that you parley with unyielding men, even if it mean our death."
 The tradesmen tried different tactics, including force, and manage to take hold of the relics.
 An anonymous chronicler writes about what happened when the inhabitants of Myra found out:

-Professor Nevzat Cevik, the Director of Archaeological Excavations in Demre (Myra), has recently recommended that the Turkish government should request the repatriation of St Nicholas' relics, alleging that it had always been the saint's intention to be buried in Myra.
-The Venetians, who also claimed to have some parts of St Nicholas, had another story: The Venetians brought the remains back to Venice, but on the way they left an arm of St Nicholas at Bari (The Morosini Codex 49A).
+Professor Nevzat Cevik, the Director of Archaeological Excavations in Demre (Myra), has recently recommended that the Turkish government should request the repatriation of Saint Nicholas' relics, alleging that it had always been the saint's intention to be buried in Myra.
+The Venetians, who also claimed to have some parts of Saint Nicholas, had another story: The Venetians brought the remains back to Venice, but on the way they left an arm of Saint Nicholas at Bari (The Morosini Codex 49A).

 In 828, Venetian merchants acquired the supposed relics of Saint Mark the Evangelist from Alexandria, Egypt.
 These are housed in St Mark's Basilica; in 1968, a small fragment of bone was donated to the Coptic Church in Alexandria.

 In recent times

 A famous and recent example is the return of the relics of John Chrysostom and Gregory of Nazianzus to the See of Constantinople (Greek Orthodox Church) by Pope John Paul II in November 2004.
-Another modern example is the exhumation, display, and reburial of the relics of Padre Pio in 2008–2009.